-- Clutch: The clutch is the lever in front of the left hand grip.
-If you pull this lever in, the plates in the transmission pull away, causing your ATVs transmission to be disengaged.
-It is similar to be being in neutral, you could give it gas and not go anywhere, you’ll just rev the engine.
+- Clutch: The clutch is the lever in front of the left-hand grip.
+If you pull this lever in, the plates in the transmission pull away, causing your ATV transmission to be disengaged.
+It is similar to being in neutral, you could give it gas and not go anywhere, you’ll just rev the engine.

 - Shifter: The foot shifter is located next to your left foot.
 This is what you will use to shift gears up or down using your foot.
 You will only shift gears with the clutch lever pulled in.